smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - Takes a list of upkeepPayloads, calls CheckPipeline asynchronously with upkeeps being batched in a single pipeline execution
 - Maintains in-memory cache of non-errored pipeline executions indexed on (trigger, upkeepID).
 Directly uses that result instead of a new execution if available
 - Allows for repeated calls for the same upkeep payload
-- Execution automatically fails after a timeout that was provided as argument (~20s, set by Observer)
+- Execution automatically fails after a timeout that was provided as argument (~20s, set by workflow)
 - A call to CheckUpkeeps on the runner is synchronous.
 A worker is spawned per a batch of upkeeps to check, and all workers needs to finish before returning.

 <aside>